 Mostly charges in an object are equal and balanced, static electricity occurs when the charges become imbalanced.

 When you rub a balloon on a jumper you add electrons to the surface of the balloon.
-Your hair is now more positively charged than the balloon so when the ballon comes near, the hair is attracted to the balloon and so sticks up on end.
+Your hair is now more positively charged than the balloon so when the balloon comes close, the hair is attracted to the balloon and so sticks up on end.

-The same explanation works for the wall.
+The same explanation works when you stick a static electricity charged balloon to a wall.
 Opposite charges attract, so the negatively charged balloon is attracted to the more positive wall.

-You could try lots of things and see what sticks to your balloon.
+You could try lots of different items to find out which stick to the balloon.

 Frugal Fun for Boys and Girls shows how to bend water using static electricity.